 How long is EMT Training in Georgia?

-Depending on the specific program, EMT training can usually be completed in between two and 6 months.
+Depending on the specific program, EMT training in GA can usually be completed in between two and 6 months.

 Step 3: Earn a CPR-BLS certificate

 Besides finishing your EMT training course, you must additionally become CPR-BLS certified ahead of sitting for your certification exam.
 The American Heart Association oversees the standards for all Basic Life Support (BLS) and CPR training.
 One of the largest, and most-popular providers of certification training is the American Red Cross.

 Step 4: Sit for the National Registry’s EMT Cognitive and Psychomotor assessments